Equitable Bank is committed to protecting all Personal Information obtained in the course of conducting our business.

 This Agreement has been designed to comply with the Personal Information Protection and Electronic Documents Act ('PIPEDA').
-It explains the types of Personal Information we collect, how it is used, and the steps we have taken to ensure it is handled in a safe and secure manner.
+It explains the types of Personal Information we collect, how it is used and shared, and the steps we have taken to ensure it is handled in a safe and secure manner.
 This Agreement does not apply to the Personal Information of Bank employees.

 Collecting Your Personal Information

 Personal Information may be collected from you, from your interactions with us, and from other sources outside our organization including, from government agencies and registries, law enforcement authorities, public records, credit reporting agencies, other financial institutions, service providers, agents and other organizations with whom you have arrangements or any other source with your consent or as permitted or required by law.
 For legal entities such as businesses, partnerships, trusts, estates or other organizations, we may collect information from each authorized person, partner, trustee and executor, as appropriate.

 You authorize the collection of Personal Information from these sources, and where applicable, you authorize these sources to provide us your Personal Information.

 When you apply for, provide a guarantee in respect of, or use any product or service, and while you are our current or former client, or act on behalf of one, we may collect and confirm Personal Information about you such as:

-- information establishing your identity (such as your name, address, email address, occupation, date of birth and other identification required by law);
+- information establishing your identity (such as your name, address, email address, mobile telephone number, occupation, date of birth and other identification required by law);

 - information about your financial status including your annual income, assets, liabilities and credit history;